 Kevin Biehn is the Marketing Director and a Partner with the Twin Cities–based environmental engineering firm Emmons & Olivier Resources (EOR).

 Joy was recently accepted to the University of Oregon Graduate School of Architecture where she will study Sustainable Design.
-With a bachelor’s degree in Architecture Design from Clemson University, Joy has worked, most recently in Miami Beach, Florida, in many differe
+With a bachelor’s degree in Architecture Design from Clemson University, Joy has worked, most recently in Miami Beach, Florida, in many differen

 Kate Bonzon has a background in marine conservation and fisheries management, focusing on the interface between science and policy.
-Working in both the non-profit and private industries, she is dedicated to responsible use of marine resources and production of sustainab
+Working in both the non-profit and private industries, she is dedicated to responsible use of marine resources and production of sustainabl

 McAleese is program director for Sand County Foundation’s Community-Based Conservation Network-North America.
 Before joining Sand County Foundation, he worked in the supply and transportation sector of the oil industry.
 McAleese holds a B.S.